stelb/mk_oracle_config/README.md

 ## using REMOTE_INSTANCE_*

-* instantlient basic + sqlplus is needed
+* instantclient basic + sqlplus is needed
 * tnsping is needed too, which is not provided at least for recent versions I created /usr/lib/oracle/19.6/client64/bin/tnsping, that just calls exit 0 (if tnsping fails, mk_oracle falls back to host:port/sid, which does not make sense for me..)